BestTimesToVisit.com Logo

 Sapsan High-Speed Train

-The Sapsan (meaning 'Peregrine Falcon') is a high-speed train connecting major cities like Moscow and St. Petersburg in just under 4 hours.
-It's the most comfortable and fastest way to travel between these two cultural hubs.
+The Sapsan is Russia's premier high-speed train, connecting Moscow and St. Petersburg in just under four hours.
+It's the fastest and most comfortable way to travel between these two major cultural hubs.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.